Xeno69/Domination/co30_Domination.Altis/readme.txt

 3.99p
 - Fixed: Don't show MHQ and Chopper action menu 50 meters away from the vehicles
+- Changed: Remove weapon cargo from bonus vehicles in ranked mode

 3.99o
 - Added: Chinese translation (by CHL198011)